Bruce Baird: Federal politics

-Sensing that he would not be promoted by Howard, Baird in 2004 sought to become Speaker but was unsuccessful with David Hawker chosen as the Government's candidate for Speaker instead.
+In 2004, Baird sought the Liberal nomination for Speaker, but David Hawker was chosen as the Government's candidate instead.

 In April 2007, he announced that he would retire at the next election.
-A fierce battle over his successor ensued; Michael Towke was initially preselected as the Liberal candidate 86 votes to 8 but was the target of several negative news reports, before being replaced with future Prime Minister Scott Morrison, who went on to win the seat.
+Michael Towke initially won Liberal preselection, polling 82 votes to Scott Morrison's eight in the first ballot.
+After adverse media coverage, a second ballot selected Morrison, who went on to win the seat.